-Scotch whiskey comes in various brands and types so there are no shortages of options for you to choose from, in order to make it easier for you to pick up the right scotch whiskey selection for your particular needs and desires, we’re going to list some of our top recommended options below.
-Each scotch whiskey selection mentioned below will vary in terms of taste, aging, fermentation, flavor and a lot more so keep all of these factors in mind before making a final decision about which scotch whiskey brand is best for your particular taste preferences and needs.
+Scotch whisky comes in various brands and types so there are no shortages of options for you to choose from, in order to make it easier for you to pick up the right scotch whisky selection for your particular needs and desires, we’re going to list some of our top recommended options below.
+Each scotch whisky selection mentioned below will vary in terms of taste, aging, fermentation, flavor and a lot more so keep all of these factors in mind before making a final decision about which scotch whisky brand is best for your particular taste preferences and needs.

 1. Aberfeldy 12

 Aberfeldy 12 is produced in the highland region of Scotland and provides a gentle yet bold flavor to those interested.
 Aberfeldy 12 contains notes of Amber and it is filled with mild notes that add a nice balance to the overall taste of the scotch whisky.
 Aberfeldy 12 is infused with fresh fruit flavors with a hint of smokiness to add that body that people know and expect from premium scotch whisky selections.

 Aberfeldy 12 also has a very creamy and smooth overall taste which goes down easy and taste great while on the tonged.
 Aberfeldy 12 is fermented and distilled using very little peat however the end product has a very pleasant sweet taste to it that experienced scotch whisky drinkers will appreciate.